526avijitgupta/526avijitgupta.github.io/_posts/2017-01-28-deep-copying-in-JS-!.markdown

 console.log(obj.name); // 'a'
 ```

-But it was later that we realized that since we had multiple objects inside our array, `Object.create` didn't work correctly:
+But it was later that we realized that since we had object(s) inside an array, `Object.create` didn't work correctly:

 ```
 var arr = [{name: 'a'}];